deepakdalakoti/pix2pix/README.md

 3. logs-pix2pix: A container which runs tensorboard for tracking training.
 4. mlflow-pix2pix: A container which runs mlflow ui for tracking/versioning model.
 By default all logs are saved to file in a bind volume mounted in containers which persists data even if containers are removed.

-For uniqueness, users' LAN ID is appended to the end of the containers names.

 Very minimal libraries are installed by default.
 It's left to users to install additional libraries as required.

-Note: If running on cluster, forward relevant ports (as defined in .env file) to access notebook and tensorboard.

 An example script is provided on how to use mlflow (`src/mlflow_example.py`).
 By default mlflow will write in /data directory which is mounted in the container.